 Claims managers ensure that their staff handle claims efficiently and effectively, and deal with complex or high value claims that impact on the overall performance of the operation.
+It's likely that you will specialise in one specific type of insurance such as motor, household or life insurance.
 Their main duties include:

 As well as managing people and resources, claims managers usually work on complex or unusual cases that require a good overall understanding of the insurance industry, and sometimes specialist technical knowledge of a particular insurance sector, such as professional indemnity or personal injury insurance.
 They are likely to deal with cases that have legal, regulatory or financial implications.